 All nominated artists will be considered for inclusion in our archives.
 Some of these artists will be celebrated through a traveling exhibit, “Soy Austin, Soy Travis County.”

-We are accepting nominations through October 15th.
+We are not accepting further nominations at this time.

 To learn more about this project please visit: Soy Austin Soy Travis County

 The history of Dove Springs is an under-documented area within the Austin History Center’s archives.
 Dove Springs is predominantly Latinx and Black neighborhood in Austin whose histories are threatened by rapid gentrification of the area.
 Throughout this project, we will train community members on oral history interviewing, recruit community members to participate, conduct oral history interviews with Austin residents who have significant history within the Dove Springs neighborhood.
 Deposit these oral histories and corresponding materials within the Austin History Center’s archives.

 An Oral History Training Workshop will be held at the Southeast Branch Library on Saturday, September 23, 2023.

 Dove Springs Oral History Workshop

 The Austin History Center invites you to join us for a FREE Oral History Workshop: